 Since striking out on her own, Froese has quickly established herself as a sought-after solo act.
 2018 proved to be a big year, securing main stage slots at festivals such as Regina Folk Fest, Gateway, and Ness Creek; opening for Valdy and The Crash Test Dummies; and appearing at Halifax Pop Explosion, Folk Music Ontario, Folk Alliance International, and BreakOut West (among others).
 2019 has brought both Canadian and German ‘Youngbloods’ tours, booked through Germany’s DevilDuck Records.
 Her rotating back-up band, Saskatoon supergroup ‘the Hot Toddies’, are bringing Ellen back to her rock n’ roll roots - the members of the diverse band all come from varied musical backgrounds and include Emmett Fortosky (Minivandal), Matt Joyal (the Classy Chassys), and Dylan Cooper (Von Jumbo).

-With a combined four albums behind her, as well as a Saskatchewan Music Award nomination for folk/roots artist of the year (2018), Froese is eagerly anticipating the November 1st release of her first album with her full band, 'Fightin' Words'.
+With a combined four albums behind her, as well as a 'Best Solo Act' award through the Planet S Best of Saskatoon contest (2019) and a Saskatchewan Music Award nomination for folk/roots artist of the year (2018), Froese released her fifth album on November 1st - 'Fightin' Words' - her first with a full band behind her.
 Whether performing a folk traditional, a rock 'n' roll classic, or her own compositions, Froese handles it with an air of authenticity – all tempered with a healthy dose of humour and self-deprecation.